 For example, some airline credit cards offer free airfare for an individual or family on hundreds of different airlines.
-Others allow you to accrue points to use toward ” frequent flyer miles,” which may also be used on a number of airlines.
+Others allow you to accrue points to use toward ” frequent flyer miles,” which may also be used on many airlines.

 True travel reward cards allow you to use the points that you earn toward flights, hotel stays, cruises, and rentals of vehicles while you're away on business and vacation.

 What Are You Looking For?

-For example, many cards have relatively expensive yearly fees, but only offer travel rewards on certain expenditures, such as travel charges you put onto your card over the course of a year.
+For example, many cards have relatively expensive yearly fees, but only offer travel rewards on certain expenditures, such as travel charges you put onto your card over a year.

 However, if you're trying to save points toward a hotel stay or a flight by putting minimal grocery charges on your card, chances are your savings won't amount to much.

-Also consider the amount of money that you plan on putting on your card.
+Also, consider the amount of money that you plan on putting on your card.
 Sometimes, travel rewards amount to a mile for every few dollars that you spend.

 Don't Choose Based Only on Rewards

-Many travel card companies will try to reel you in despite an exorbitant annual percentage rate, encouraging you to spend more money than you normally would on your card to try to get the most ” savings.”
+Many travel card companies will try to reel you in despite an exorbitant annual percentage rate, encouraging you to spend more money than you usually would on your card to try to get the most ” savings.”

-Check out the interest rate (for the first year and successive years), the annual fee, and the amount of benefits you'll reap for the cost you'll have to put out.
-Use a calculator, don't estimate.
+Check out the interest rate (for the first year and successive years), the annual fee, and the number of benefits you'll reap for the cost you'll have to put out.
+Use a calculator; don't estimate.

-Before applying for a travel rewards card make sure that you will be able to use the card responsibly and when you receive your card make a note of when your payment is due each month.
+Before applying for a travel rewards card, make sure that you will be able to use the card responsibly and when you receive your card, make a note of when your payment is due each month.

 Considering Your Card Options

-While there are literally hundreds of travel rewards cards, here are a few examples of the types of cards you might look at.
+While there are hundreds of travel rewards cards, here are a few examples of the types of cards you might look at.

 If you go for this credit card, you'll earn a 10,000 point signup bonus, and $15,000 gets you an extra 15,000 points.

-While this card has a fee of $140 annually, it also has a number of attractive features to consider: 30,000 miles after only $250 in purchases, and elite qualifying miles (one per dollar spent, $5,000 after opening the card, and other perks).
+While this card has a fee of $140 annually, it also has several attractive features to consider: 30,000 miles after only $250 in purchases, and elite qualifying miles (one per dollar spent, $5,000 after opening the card, and other perks).

-It's important to find a card that fits your lifestyle and will allow you to earn the maximum amount of points based on the type of purchases you make on a day to day basis.
+It's essential to find a card that fits your lifestyle and will allow you to earn the maximum amount of points based on the type of purchases you make on a day to day basis.